 SPAREPARTS ARTS PARADE wound its way through Fleetwood from 3pm – watch these two clips of the fabulous parade!

-‘SCENE~O~SONIC SOUND SYSTEM’ was made with the help of the community by artist Jon Large from Manchester – an exciting and original new float for the SpareParts Arts Parade, based on an early 20th century fairground organ using its traditional shape, with a Fleetwood inspired contemporary twist – it was towed behind ‘Tonefloat’ – a musical milk float also taking part in the parade.
+‘SCENE~O~SONIC SOUND SYSTEM’ was made with the help of the community by artist Jon Large from Manchester.
+It’s an exciting and original new float for the SpareParts Arts Parade, based on an early 20th century fairground organ using its traditional shape.
+With a Fleetwood inspired contemporary twist – it was towed behind ‘Tonefloat’ – a musical milk float also taking part in the parade!

 Interactive shows and performances included The Insect Circus, housed within a vintage Bedford TK Beetlebox lorry.
 The Travelling Treasury invited you to enter a beautifully transformed caravan for a magical storytelling experience.